Fady-Esam/notes-app/README.md

 # 📝 Flutter Notes App

 A clean, minimalist Flutter notes app.
-Focused on performance, organization, and design simplicity—ideal for capturing thoughts, reminders, or quick ideas with a touch of color.
+Focused on performance, organization, and design simplicity.
+Ideal for capturing thoughts, reminders, or quick ideas with a touch of color.

 ---